jqwik-team/jqwik/documentation/src/docs/include/domain-and-domain-context.md

 which will be called once for each property to which this context is applied.
 Since the lifecycle of `DomainContext` instances is not specified, do not rely on storing or caching any information in member variables.
-Instead use jqwik's [Storage Mechanism](#lifecycle-storage) to persist data if needed.
+Instead, use jqwik's [Storage Mechanism](#lifecycle-storage) to persist data if needed.

 ### Domain example: American Addresses